-15 Fun Things To Do In Kota Kinabalu with Kids
+15 Fun Things To Do In Kota Kinabalu and Sabah with Kids -2017 Guide

 Enjoy your time in spectacular Kota Kinabalu!
 Such an amazing place to visit with kids!
 Make memories and enjoy!

 - Sepilok Orangutan Sanctuary is home to 40-60 Orangutans.
 You can watch them feeding twice a day along with long-tailed macaques.
 You have to fly to Sandakan and then take a taxi there.
 It can be done on a day trip and there are tours offering this service.
 This can get quite pricey for a family -though it is an amazing experience and one of the most popular Sabah attractions when you visit Kota Kinabalu.

 - Klias River Tours is a great option for a family excursion.
 My whole family loved this Sabah attraction!
 You head out to the Klias River where you board a boat in search of the proboscis monkeys.
 These funny looking monkeys are spotted in the trees on the side of the river.
 Bring your binoculars!
 After the tour you have a buffet dinner and then in the evening you head back out in the dark to see the fireflies lighting up the riverbanks.

 - The Green Connection or Kota Kinabalu aquarium is home to insects, snakes, marine life and more.
 This new attraction is aimed at educating children on protecting the ecosystems.
 There is a hands-on aquarium where you can touch some of the marine life.
 The kids will get a kick out of the bubble aquariums where they can poke their head up and see through to the fish!